Become a Lore Mapper

 3. Pack up your copy of the consent form.

-4. Check you have all your equipment with you.
+4. Check that you take all your equipment with you.

 Where Stories Meet Maps: Post-production